Are Medical Dictation Devices Necessary?

 The primary downside of any medical dictation device, traditional or advanced, is that while it relieves the burden of typing a medical note, it does not relieve the burden of medical record documentation.

 In order to produce proper documentation, clinicians still must sit down and dictate the information gathered from a patient visit.
 Not only does this take time, but it requires an immense level of recall from the patient encounter itself.
 In order to stay on top of everything covered during the visit, a clinician will either need to take notes or use a different recording device to ensure they don’t miss any pertinent info.
 This process inherently takes time and mental energy, and while dictation devices may prevent a clinician from having to type their notes, it essentially just replaces the task with a different approach that is only slightly better.

 AI-powered dictation devices allow clinicians to break free from medical transcriptionists and their associated costs, but they can be cumbersome and difficult to use.
 These advanced dictation devices simply substitute transcriptionists with a more robust dictation system that works, but isn’t incredibly seamless, efficient or cost effective.
 Just like traditional dictation devices, advanced ones relieve certain burdens only to replace them with others.

 But Are Medical Dictation Devices Really Necessary?

-We just want physicians to know that there is now an all-encompassing device that can totally transform the difficulties tied to medical documentation.
-One that uses a highly advanced AI system to totally automate all of a physician's documentation.
+We just want clinician to know that there is now an all-encompassing device that can totally transform the difficulties tied to medical documentation.
+One that uses a highly advanced AI system to totally automate all of a clinician's documentation.
 A true solution.
-DeepScribe listens in on a patient visit, extracts relevant information, and autonomously creates a medical note that seamlessly integrates into a physician’s EHR platform.
+DeepScribe listens in on a patient visit, extracts relevant information, and autonomously creates a medical note that seamlessly integrates into a clinician's EHR platform.
 No writing, no typing, no dictation.